- Education and Science»

 She likes to walk around and just look at the world, so, we adults in her life, carry her around, showing her the windows, the artwork, the different rooms, the toys and tools.
 And, her mom and I take her in the front pac, outside on walks around the neighborhood.

-It will help that there are two rowdy three-year-olds playing around her in the morning.
+It will help that there are two rowdy three-year-olds playing around Imogen in the morning.
 This will keep her engaged and awake a bit longer, even though she will take a morning nap.
 The house is quiet in the afternoon for naptime, and Imogen will be encouraged to nap when the boys nap.
 I hope that works out, and I will work on keeping her awake until the boys are ready to nap, so I get a time that they are all resting/ sleeping.

 This ‘all quiet time’ is important for me to recharge, as well as the children.
 Even if I get to drink one cup of tea and read the mail, I have averted my attention from childcare, and am able to regroup.
+The quiet time in the afternoon allows everyone a chance to regroup and be ready to be together again after naptime.

 As a thirty-year veteran parenting educator, a long time child care provider, a parent, and now, a grandparent, I recommend a quiet time for all parents of young children, and for parents of older children, as well.
 This quiet time is akin to the South American ‘siesta’ with a quietening of the household.
 I turn off sounds, drawn curtains and lower the lights.
 This changing of environment helps children (and adults) know and feel the quiet time.
 I do soundless activities like reading or hand sewing, and I expect all the other members of the household to follow suit.